oqolarte/oblong/content/project/imbentori.md

 1. when all you had to do is follow that damn train
 1. after pining comes the grit
 1. the art of snoring discreetly but audibly
+1. the ability to snag attention even from a great distance, solitude, truly rare and unique: the perks of being a pall flower
+1. python as a scarf

 {{< btt >}}